Starling murmurations over Swindon 'down to cold winter'

 "Then, within about a minute, every part of the sky is filled with these cutting and swirling birds.

-"It's beautiful to watch although actually quite frightening."'Safer in numbers'
+"It's beautiful to watch although actually quite frightening."

 Mr Dobson said that while "murmurations" of starlings were not a familiar site in Swindon they were common in some other cities.